cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 See: [Primo VE Overview][primo_ve] and [Primo VE Deep Links][primo_ve_deep_links].

-## OpenURL and Link Resolvers in Action
+## Working with OpenURL Link Resolvers

 Now that we have a basic understanding of how OpenURL and link resolver work, we can now understand various issues with link resolvers.
 For example, [Kasprowski (2012)][kasprowski2012], [Johnson et al. (2015)][johnson2015], and [Chisari et al. (2017)][chisare2017]